-Following fixation the specimens may require further dissection to select appropriate areas for examination.
-Specimens that are to be processed will be placed in suitable labelled cassettes (small perforated baskets) to segregate them from other specimens.
-The duration of the processing schedule used to process the specimens will depend on the type and dimensions of the largest and smallest specimens, the particular processor employed, the solvents chosen, the solvent temperatures and other factors.
-The following example is based on a six hour schedule suitable for use on a Leica Peloris™ rapid tissue processor.
+Following fixation, the specimens may require further dissection to select appropriate areas for examination.
+Specimens that are to be processed will be placed in suitably labeled cassettes (small perforated baskets) to segregate them from other specimens.
+The duration of the processing schedule used to process the specimens will depend on the type and dimensions of the largest and smallest specimens, the particular processor employed, the solvents chosen, the solvent temperatures, and other factors.
+The following example is based on a six-hour schedule suitable for use on a Leica Peloris™ rapid tissue processor.

 Because melted paraffin wax is hydrophobic (immiscible with water), most of the water in a specimen must be removed before it can be infiltrated with wax.
 This process is commonly carried out by immersing specimens in a series of ethanol (alcohol) solutions of increasing concentration until pure, water-free alcohol is reached.
 Ethanol is miscible with water in all proportions so that the water in the specimen is progressively replaced by the alcohol.
 A series of increasing concentrations is used to avoid excessive distortion of the tissue.